ProvLeon/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 # 0x0D-SQL_introduction

-## what I am expecting after this project:
+## what I am expecting after this project

 - What’s a database
 - What’s a relational database
 - What does SQL stand for